garylirocks/quickrefs/azure-sql-db.markdown

 ### Backup

+- Manual Backup
+  - Back up to attached disks or Blob storage (aka.
+"Back up to URL" ?)
+  - Use SSMS or SQL scripts

 - Automated Backup
   - Provied by SQL Server IaaS Agent Extension
-  - Stored in a storage account you specify
+  - Stored in a storage account you specify (aka.
+"Back up to URL" ?)
   - Backups retained up to 90 days
   - With SQL Server 2016 and later: manual backup schedule and time window, backup frequency
   - To restore: locate the backup files and restore using SQL Server Management Studio or Transact-SQL commands